 When will I receive Form 5498?

 Form 5498 is typically furnished in May.
-In 2020, however, Form 5498 for 2019 will be furnished in mid-August.
-The IRS has extended the date brokerage firms have to furnish Form 5498 until August 31 in order to capture IRA contributions made until the extended July 15 deadline.
+The IRS provides brokerage firms until May 31 to furnish Form 5498 in order to capture IRA contributions made until the April 15 deadline.
 Form 5498 is not needed to file your tax return.